openstack/cyborg-specs/specs/train/implemented/device-profiles.rst

     422 (Unprocessable): No device profile of that UUID exists No response body
  Note:
-    List the device profile with the specified name.
+    Get the device profile with the specified uuid.

  URL: /v2/device_profiles
  METHOD: POST